AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

 \subsubsection{Dual-Process Memory Architecture}

-To manage the distinct demands of immediate action and long-term growth, we implement a dual-process memory architecture.
+To manage the distinct demands of immediate action and long-term growth, memory is implemented as a dual-process architecture.
 This design functionally separates transient, action-oriented experience from enduring, identity-shaping knowledge, mirroring the cognitive distinction between fast, intuitive reasoning and slow, deliberative integration.

-\paragraph{Short-Term Memory:} The Short-Term Memory (STM) operates as a high-frequency buffer focused on immediate task execution and outcome evaluation.
-It continuously records execution traces from the planner, cataloging them as Successful Actions or Failed Actions.
-When a planned action sequence concludes, whether through full success or by triggering a re-planning cycle, the execution traces are summarized into concrete experiences, which serve as a direct, pragmatic function: successful patterns refine the mapping from sub-goals to actions, enhancing the efficiency of future planning cycles; failure patterns prime the re-planning module for quicker recovery from similar setbacks.
-Thus, the STM embodies a form of fast thinking \cite{christakopoulou2024agents}, allowing the agent to dynamically adapt its behavior based on recent outcomes without altering its core identity.
+\paragraph{Short-term Memory.} Short-term memory $\mathrm{STM}_a(t)$ operates as a high-frequency buffer focused on immediate task execution and outcome evaluation.
+It continuously records traces from the planner and execution feedback from the environment, cataloguing them as successful actions and failed actions together with simulator decisions and local reflections.
+When a planned action sequence concludes, whether through full success or by triggering a re-planning cycle, the execution traces are summarized into concrete experiences that serve a direct, pragmatic function.
+Successful patterns refine the mapping from sub-goals to executable actions, enhancing the efficiency of future planning cycles, while failure patterns prime the re-planning module for quicker recovery from similar setbacks.
+STM thus embodies a form of fast thinking, allowing the agent to adapt its behavior dynamically to recent outcomes without altering its core identity.

-\paragraph{Long-Term Memory:} In contrast, the Long-Term Memory (LTM) functions as the agent’s stable yet evolving semantic core.
-It integrates significant experiences, particularly from social interactions, to form a coherent Agent Profile.
-This profile encompasses persistent attributes such as values, personality traits, and a summary of social interaction records.
-Unlike the STM’s event-specific logs, the LTM performs a slow, integrative synthesis.
-The resulting profile acts as a high-level control signal, biasing strategic decisions, such as goal selection in the Contextual Prioritization layer.
-In this way, the LTM governs the agent's character, ensuring that behavior aligns with a continuously refined sense of self.
+\paragraph{Long-term Memory.} Long-term memory $\mathrm{LTM}_a(t)$ functions as the agent's stable yet evolving semantic core.
+It integrates significant experiences, particularly those from social interaction, to form a coherent agent profile, which holds structured fields for belief, values, personality, mood, habits, and diary; Appendix~\ref{app:agent-profile} shows an example profile from the deployed platform.
+Unlike the event-specific logs of STM, LTM performs a slow, integrative synthesis, and the resulting profile acts as a high-level control signal that biases strategic decisions such as goal selection in the contextual prioritization layer.
+Reflection routines receive the current portrait, recent STM traces, social summaries, and diary context, and revise the portrait after meaningful experience, with the diary linking event-level memory to identity-level revision.